saksham1864/NEXUS_Real-Time/README.md

    npm start

 5. Usage:
-    -Register a new account or login with an existing account.
+    - Register a new account or login with an existing account.
-    -Start a new chat or join an existing group chat.
+    - Start a new chat or join an existing group chat.
-    -Enjoy real-time messaging with notifications.
+    - Enjoy real-time messaging with notifications.